-6. At the garage door opener receiver (motor-head unit) in the garage, locate the "learn" or "smart" button.
-This can usually be found where the hanging antenna wire is attached to the motor-head unit.
+At the garage door opener motor (in the garage), locate the "learn" or "training" button.

+This can usually be found where the hanging antenna wire is attached to the garage door opener motor (it is NOT the button normally used to open & close the door).

-7. Firmly press and release the "learn" or "smart" button.
-(The name and color of the button may vary by manufacturer.)
+6. Firmly press and release the "learn" or "training" button.
+The name and color of the button may vary by manufacturer.

-NOTE: There are 30 seconds in which to initiate step eight.
+NOTE: There are 30 seconds in which to initiate the next step after the "Learn" button has been pressed.